• Christmas Recipes

 Step 1: Measure rolled oats, chia seeds, and a pinch of salt into appropriate container with a tight fitting lid.
 Add milk and vanilla, and stir very well.
 Refrigerate overnight.

-Best Containers
+Best Containers for Overnight Oats

 Choose airtight containers like a glass jar or a bowl with a tight fitting lid.
 I like ones that stack easily in the refrigerator and for storage.
-Tight lids mean no leakage if you shake to blend overnight oats with chia seeds (versus stir).
+Tight lids mean no leakage.
+A 16-ounce meal prep bowl or jar with an airtight lid gives you enough headroom to add your toppings.
+Another alternative is a 16-ounce wide mouth Mason jar.

 Six bowls of overnight oats with a variety of colorful toppings.

-• Fresh berries: Strawberries, raspberries, blueberries, blackberries.
+• Fresh berries - Strawberries, raspberries, blueberries, or blackberries add antioxidants and color.

 Overnight oats topped with apple cinnamon compote in a glass bowl.